 The early spring wake-up paid its dividends.

-*The BLISS project would like to thank our many student volunteers, the non-profit Algonquin Wildlife Research Station (follow along for frequent updates on their wildlife research on their Facebook and Twitter pages), and the support of Ontario Parks.
-Donations for salamander studies, among many other Algonquin wildlife research and conservation projects, can be made by contacting the Algonquin Wildlife Research Station or visiting the web links above.
+*The BLISS project would like to thank our many student volunteers, the non-profit Algonquin Wildlife Research Station (follow along for frequent updates on their wildlife research on their Facebook, Instagram, and Twitter pages), and the support of Ontario Parks.
+Donations for salamander studies, among many other Algonquin wildlife research and conservation projects, can be made by contacting the Algonquin Wildlife Research Station or visiting their Patreon.